 All public corporations are entitled to have served upon them notice of claim as a condition precedent to an action’s commencement.
 However, these corporations did specifically require to have filed a certificate with the secretary of state.
-This certificate was imperative in designating the secretary as the agent for process service of a Notice of Claim and additionally, provided the particulars that the secretary of the state would require to send the corporation future requests accurately as well as to store the information in the record, being the in such the name, post office address and electronic mail address, of an officer for the transmittal of notices of claim, served upon the secretary as the public corporation’s agent.
+This certificate was imperative in designating the secretary as the agent for process service of a Notice of Claim.
+Additionally, it provided the particulars that the secretary of the state would require to send the corporation future requests accurately as well as to store the information in the record, being the in such as the name, post office address, and electronic mail address, of an officer for the transmittal of notices of claim, served upon the secretary as the public corporation’s agent.

 The New York Secretary of State is the statutory representative for public corporations who would have to be informed of the claim against them before any prosecution or action against the organization.
 To serve a Notice of Claim on the New York Secretary of State as a statutory agent of a public corporation, the Notice of Claim Server will be required to [A.] determine the identity of the public corporation intended to be served; [B.] complete the requisite cover sheet, [C.] file duplicate copies of the Notice of Claim with the Service of Process/Notice of Claim Cover Sheet and a copy of the first page of the filed Certificate of Designation for Service of Notice of Claim stapled to an authorized person at the New York Department of State’s office and finally [D.] pay the service fee of USD 250. the notice of claim must point out the proper body (Corporation, LLC, agency) since only the Notice of Claim server instead of the DOS is liable for servicing the public corporation and describing whether the intention was to serve that particular corporation.

 A notice of claim form shall supply DOS with the name of the corporation.
-From there, DOS may subsequently use the database and determine whether or not it has the details of a corporation whose details line up to those provided by the server.
-DOS can also provide the Notice of Claim server with a register bearing its formal name, which is often recognized on the lawsuit as the firm’s corporate defendant’s name.
-Additionally, the Notice server is charged with deciding one of the public corporations that have been matched to the correspondent. o Only publicly corporations that have not yet filed a Certificate of Designation of Service for Notices of Claim would be omitted from being listed on the registry but can still be served on the Secretary of State
+From there, DOS may subsequently use the database and determine whether or not it has the details of a corporation whose details line up with those provided by the server.
+DOS can also provide the Notice of Claim server with a register bearing its formal name, often recognized in the lawsuit as the firm’s corporate defendant’s name.
+Additionally, the Notice server is charged with deciding whether one of the public corporations matched the correspondent. o Only publicly corporations that have not yet filed a Certificate of Designation of Service for Notices of Claim would be omitted from being listed on the registry but can still be served on the Secretary of State

 The service must also be made on a public entity that has not obtained a Certificate of Service on Demand.
 If the title specified in the Formal Notice of Claim is inconsistent with the public corporation’s actual name, DOS’s search results may not have that identity.